-- set yourself up to use a given root version - open a file in root - access its content - draw from TTrees and histograms (same works for TGraphs etc) - Q) Don't like the grey background on the plots? - A) root [4] gROOT->SetStyle("Plain") will solve that problem for you. - The next part of the course is to get more involved in what you can do. - The eventual aim is to write a macro that loops over the events in a TTree and makes some cuts - filling histograms.
+- set yourself up to use a given root version - open a file in root - access its content - draw from TTrees and histograms (same works for TGraphs etc)

+Q) Don't like the grey background on the plots?

+A) root [4] gROOT->SetStyle("Plain")

+will solve that problem for you.

+should be default in newest versions

+• The next part of the course is to write a macro that loops over the events in a TTree and makes some cuts - filling histograms.
 These histograms are then written out to a new file.
-Then you can compile the code stand-alone and see it run faster. - For now however I'll go into more detail on histograms and TTrees as we build towards this goal.
+Then you can compile the code stand-alone and see it run faster.

+• For now however I'll go into more detail on histograms and TTrees as we build towards this goal.